amansx/alexa-raspberry/README.md

 # alexa-raspberry
-Emulates Devices on Raspberry Pi and Accepts commands
+Emulates devices on Raspberry Pi and accepts commands